Runner's Knee - NAT Treatment Plan

-Part of the NAT "Handbook" series, the Runner's Knee Handbook is designed for the self helper or therapist who wishes to learn how to treat Runner's Knee.
-It provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.
+The NAT Runner's Knee Treatment Plan is designed for the self helper or therapist who wishes to address a diagnosed form of Runner's Knee or Runner's Knee type pain.
+The plan provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.

 What is included?